 Data orchestration tools help engineers define what should happen (and when), ensuring that various data pipeline components interact in a predictable, efficient way.
 Examples include Apache Airflow, Cloud Composer, Dagster, MWAA, and Prefect.

-Solution Spotlight: Implementing Dagster helped StudioLabs achieve a flexible system for aggregating, normalizing, and enriching customer data to improve pipeline velocity.
+Implementing Dagster helped StudioLabs achieve a flexible system for aggregating, normalizing, and enriching customer data to improve pipeline velocity.
 With Proxet’s help, StudioLabs streamlined its transformation and orchestration processes, resulting in less complexity and greater scalability.

 Consolidating data from multiple systems into a single database reduces data silos and enables new analytical, BI, and predictive use cases.
 Some organizations utilize a data warehouse strategy, which aligns nicely with the need for enterprise reporting, visualizations, and ML/AI use cases.
 Others opt for data lakes, which tend to be less structured and may include a wider diversity of data types: images, videos, audio files, tables, etc. A “lakehouse” architecture is a hybrid of the data warehouse and data lake strategies, delivering the flexibility of data lakes with greater reporting capabilities.